Canon M100 vs Fujifilm X-E1

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS M100 and Fujifilm X-E1 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 | WiFi |

 It is notable that the M100 offers wifi support, while the X-E1 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

-The M100 is a recent model that features in the current product line-up of Canon.
-In contrast, the X-E1 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the X-E1 was succeeded by the Fujifilm X-E2.
+Both the M100 and the X-E1 have been discontinued, but can regularly be found used on eBay.
+The X-E1 was replaced by the Fujifilm X-E2, while the M100 was followed by the Canon M200.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.

 So how do things add up?
 Which of the two cameras – the Canon M100 or the Fujifilm X-E1 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 - More detail: Offers more megapixels (24 vs 16MP) with a 23% higher linear resolution.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

 - Better video: Provides higher movie framerates (1080/60p versus 1080/24p).